 Through its First Nations and Inuit Health Branch (FNIHB), Health Canada addresses risk factors linked to family violence on-reserve and in Inuit communities by supporting community-based health promotion and prevention programs.
 Further, through the Health Portfolio Sex and Gender Based Analysis (SGBA) Policy, Health Canada has a commitment to use SGBA to promote similar health benefits/outcomes for women, men, boys and girls in Canada, including those related to family violence.

 Public Safety Canada's mandate is to keep Canadians safe from a range of risks such as natural disasters, crime and terrorism.
-Public Safety Canada's National Crime Prevention Strategy provides national leadership on preventing and reducing crime in high-risk populations and places.
+Public Safety Canada's National Crime Prevention Strategy provides national leadership on effective and cost-effective ways to prevent and reduce crime among at-risk populations and vulnerable communities, by intervening to mitigate the underlying factors, i.e. known risk factors, that put individuals at risk of offending.

 The RCMP Family Violence Initiative Fund (FVIF) distributes annual funding to support communities in responding to Relationship and Family Violence, Victim Issues and Sexual Assault Investigators training.
 The objectives of the funding are to assist in preventing high risk groups from re-offending; foster prevention in Aboriginal communities; promote public awareness of relationship and family violence through conferences, seminars, presentations or workshops; assist victims of crime; and endorse Sexual Assault Investigators training.
 The RCMP FVIF supports front-line officers and community partners whose mandate is to respond to and reduce incidents of family violence.
 It allows for the development of resources, tools and information to educate on the prevalence and dynamics of family violence and to encourage victims and witnesses to seek assistance.

 Status of Women Canada promotes the full participation of women in the economic, social and democratic life of Canada.
-It advances equality for women and removes barriers to women's participation in society by putting particular emphasis on increasing women's economic security and eliminating violence against women.
-This is accomplished through various mechanisms including a grants and contributions program that includes engaging communities to end violence against women and girls.
+It advances gender equality for women and removes barriers to women's participation in society encouraging women’s leadership and democratic participation, increasing women's economic security and prosperity and working to end violence against women and girls.
+Status of Women Canada is responsible for providing strategic policy advice, supporting gender-based analysis, administering the Women's Program, and promoting Commemorative Dates relating to women in Canada.

 Through the Confidential Service for Victims of Abuse (CSVA), Service Canada works with provincial and territorial partners to increase personal safety for Canadians who are victims of intimate or familial violence or are at risk of serious injury or death.